Classical and Quantum Mechanics via Lie algebras: Scalar fields and vector fields

 We typically (i.e., when not forced by conflicts or tradition to do otherwise) use lower case letters from the middle of the alphabet, such as $f,g,h$, to denote scalar fields, capital letters from the end of the alphabet, such as $X,Y,Z$ to denote vector fields, capital letters from the beginning of the alphabet, such as $A$, for general multilinear forms, but $z$, for linear forms, $\omega$ for alternating bilinear forms, and $\eta$ for symmetric bilinear forms.

 We use the convention that a Lie derivative acts on the shortest following expression which is syntactically a vector field or a multilinear form.
-Similarly, the exterior derivative operator $d$ acts either on the right on a vector field, or on the left on the shortest following expression that is syntactically an alternating form.
+Similarly, the exterior derivative operator $d$ acts from the right on a vector field $X$, giving $Xd$, or from the left on the shortest following expression that is syntactically an alternating form $\omega$, giving $d\omega$.

 The wedge product $\wedge$ has lower priority than the operations written as juxtaposition, but higher priority than $+$ and $-$.

 \begin{dfn}~\\ (i) A \bfi{differential geometry} consists of a commutative algebra $\Ez$ containing $\Cz$, a left $\Ez$-module $\Wz$ with an additional Lie product $\lp$, both equipped with a topology such that all operations are continuous, and a continuous mapping $d$ (written on the right), which maps $X\in\Wz$ to $Xd\in \der \Ez$, such that \lbeq{e.dgeom} (X+Y)d= Xd+Yd,~~~ (f X)d=f(Xd),~~~(X\lp Y)d = [Xd,Yd], \eeq for all $X,Y\in \Wz,f\in\Ez$.
 The differential geometry is called \bfi{(non-)commutative} if the multiplication in $\Ez$ is (non-)commutative.